Svaika

-Svaika (Свайка) is a throwing game that was a favorite of Russian lower-class men up to the 20th century.
-It is a game in which a marlinspike-like spear is thrown to land in the middle of a metal ring lying on the ground some distance away.
+Svaika (Свайка) is a traditional throwing game that was popular among lower-class Russian men up to the 20th century.
+The game involves tossing a marlinspike-like spear so that it lands within a metal ring placed on the ground at a certain distance.
 A tool for the game can weigh up to five pounds.

 By one account of events, Tsarevich Dmitry died from a stab wound while he was playing this game, although this is disputed.